 PUE - Power Usage Effectiveness

 Calculated by dividing Total Facility Energy Usage by IT Equipment Energy Usage.
+The closer the PUE ratio is to 1, the more efficient the facility.
 There's a good deal of controversy on this metric, but it remains the most common means of rating a data center's energy efficiency.

 RCI - Rack Cooling Index